mathiasbynens/dotfiles/README.md

 # Roderik's dotfiles

 This is a fork of Mathias’s dotfiles customised for my use.
-For example, I use zsh and do not like all of Mathias's defaults.
-Use with caution!Roderik's dotfiles

 ## Installation